JordanFleming/sensor_documentation/Water_Level_Sensor/Water_Level_Sensor_README.md

 No data sheet currently exists for the water level sensor
 ### Connection Images
 The following image describes how to connect PMS3003 to a Particle **Photon** board.
 Both sensors share the same connection diagram.
+Additionally, the **Electron** Particle board and Water Level Sensor connection diagram is identical to the Photon connection diagram.
+For more information on how to configure the Electron, [click here](https://github.com/charihara/Experimental_Sensors/blob/master/Electron_Instructions.md).

 <img src="https://github.com/JordanFleming/sensor_documentation/blob/master/Water_Level_Sensor/images/WaterLevelSensor_B_ConnectionDiagram.jpg?raw=true" width="650" height="400">